lsinfo3/WueWoWAS2024/_pages/index.md

 ---
 # WueWoWAS'24

-# Best Workshop Contribution WueWoWas'24
+# Best Paper Award WueWoWas'24

 We congratulate *Razvan-Mihai Ursu* for receiving the *Best Paper Award* at WueWoWAS'24 for his work titled *Towards Data-Driven Approaches for Network Digital Twins of Microservice-Based Architectures* co-authored by Navidreza Asadi, Leon Wong and Wolfgang Kellerer.